What is pericardial effusion?

 - Swelling in the arms and legs

 If the effusion is very severe, it can also lead to very low blood pressure.
-This can cause symptoms of shock which include:
+This can cause symptoms of shock.
+These include:

 - Cool arms and legs